The Daily Mile At Home

 What is The Daily Mile At Home?

-The #DailyMileAtHome is simple, free, all inclusive, and effective.
-No special equipment is required.
-No memberships are needed.
-It’s just a pledge to spend 15 minutes each day running or jogging.
+The #DailyMileAtHome is a pledge to spend 15 minutes each day running or jogging.
+It’s simple, free, all-inclusive, and effective.

 The Daily Mile At Home and Remote Learning

-As we gear up for the 2020-2021 school year, many districts are offering parents a choice to keep their kids home.
+This year many districts are offering parents a choice between keeping their kids at home and sending them back to school in person.
 Remote learning delivers a curriculum to children by teachers through online learning programs.
 The transition to this new learning model can be stressful for both children and parents.
 In addition, the hours of workload will no doubt have children searching for a daily brain break.
 Luckily, The Daily Mile is a free, all-inclusive program that families can start at home today as part of their remote learning program.
-The Daily Mile gets kids outside to run, jog, or walk for just 15-minutes, and the benefits are simply amazing …
+And the benefits are simply amazing…

-- Improved communication – The short exercise offers opportunity for quality side-by-side conversations between parents and children.
+- Improved communication – This short exercise offers the opportunity for quality side-by-side conversations between parents and children.
 Click here for some conversation topic ideas!

 Studies suggest that it takes about 21 days to form a habit.
 Join the movement, and try The Daily Mile for 21 days to experience the benefits for yourself and your family!

-Here are some fun and simple tips to encourage your family to join the #DailyMileAtHome movement today!
+Here are some fun and simple trips to encourage your family to join the #DailyMileAtHome movement today!

 - Start a running log: A small notebook works great.
-Include dates, times, and distances.
-Track each family member’s progress!
+Include dates, times, and distances to track each family member’s progress!

-- Offering an incentive: It doesn’t have to be an expensive gift … maybe an extra 30 minutes of screen-time, or letting them pick dinner.
-Offer something special to your family.
+- Offer an incentive: It doesn’t have to an expensive gift, but offer something special to your family.
+Maybe an extra 30 minutes of screen time, or letting them choose what’s for dinner.